Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Experiments

-We further impose distribution shift, i.e., adding label noise or class-prior shift, on top of the support shift following the same setup in Table~\ref{tab:dataset}.
-Here we only show the results in case (iii) and put the results in case (iv) to Appendix~\ref{sec:results-iv} due to the space limitation.
+We further imposed additional distribution shift, i.e., adding label noise or class-prior shift, on top of the support shift following the same setup in Table~\ref{tab:dataset}.
+Here we only show the results in case (iii) and defer the results in case (iv) to Appendix~\ref{sec:results-iv} due to the space limitation.

-\paragraph{Label-noise experiments} In addition to the support shift, we impose label noise by randomly flipping a label to other classes with an equal probability, i.e., the noise rate.
-The noise rates are set as $\{0.2, 0.4\}$ and the corresponding experimental results are shown in Figure~\ref{fig:result_sd}.
+\textbf{Label-noise experiments}~~~ In addition to the support shift, we imposed label noise by randomly flipping a label to other classes with an equal probability, i.e., the noise rate.
+The noise rates are set as $\{0.2, 0.4\}$ and the corresponding experimental results are shown in Figure~\ref{fig:result_sd} and~\ref{fig:result_sd_da}.
 We can see that compared with baselines, GIW performs better and tends to be robust to noisy labels.

-\paragraph{Class-prior-shift experiments} On top of the support shift, we impose class-prior shift by reducing the number of training data in half of the classes to make them minority classes (as opposed to majority classes).
+\textbf{Class-prior-shift experiments}~~~ On top of the support shift, we imposed class-prior shift by reducing the number of training data in half of the classes to make them minority classes (as opposed to majority classes).
 The sample size ratio per class between the majority and minority classes is defined as $\rho$, chosen from $\{10, 100\}$.
-To fully use the data from the minority class, we do not split the validation data in class-prior-shift experiments and use all validation data in optimizing the two terms in \eqref{eq:giw-obj-emp}.
-From the results in Figure~\ref{fig:result_sd}, we can see that GIW performs better than the baselines.
+To fully use the data from the minority class, we did not split the validation data in class-prior-shift experiments and used all validation data in optimizing the two terms in \eqref{eq:giw-obj-emp}.
+In Figure~\ref{fig:result_sd} and~\ref{fig:result_sd_da}, we can see that GIW consistently performs better than the baselines.
 Note that though domain adaptation (DA) baselines (i.e., CCSA \& DANN) may achieve comparable performance to GIW under the support shift in Figure~\ref{fig:result_ss}, their effectiveness declines significantly when confronting additional distribution shifts (e.g., label noise or class-prior shift) in Figure~\ref{fig:result_sd_da}.